 As I walked further, the ground opened to more structures, each made similar to the first, with some distinction.
 Once what stood in pride with carpets all over the floor, now had grass growing above the knees at certain spots, but also became the picnic spot for families around, or a place to share some chatty evenings for old men and women.
 Not to forget the evening birds that found their playground around the domes.

 Venturing inside the tombs, I found they were as awe-inspiring as the outside.
 The domed ceiling offered an apt visual of how majestic the Shahis considered their lives to be, for even in death, their intricately decorated sarcophagus were housed in grand structures.
-Quite obviously, the inside looked no less than a palace, making me gleefully spin on my hills to click more.
+Quite obviously, the inside looked no less than a palace, making me gleefully spin on my heels to click more.

 An hour or so, and many-a-clicks later it was time for me to turn and head back to my accommodation.
 The time-travel afternoon was surely one to remember, and go back to through the clicks. 🙂